SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 Swift has built-in support for writing asynchronous and parallel code in a structured way.
-:newTerm:`Asynchronous code` can be suspended and resumed later, although only one piece of the program is executing at a time.
+:newTerm:`Asynchronous code` can be suspended and resumed later, although only one piece of the program executes at a time.
-Suspending and resuming code in your program lets it continue to make progress on short-term operations like updating its UI while it continues to work on long-running operations like fetching data over the network or parsing files.
+Suspending and resuming code in your program lets it continue to make progress on short-term operations like updating its UI while continuing to work on long-running operations like fetching data over the network or parsing files.
-:newTerm:`Parallel code` means multiple pieces of code run at a time --- for example, a computer with a four-core processor can run four pieces of code simultaneously, with each core carrying out one of the four tasks.
+:newTerm:`Parallel code` means multiple pieces of code run simultaneously --- for example, a computer with a four-core processor can run four pieces of code at the same time, with each core carrying out one of the tasks.
-A program that uses parallel and asynchronous code carries out multiple operations at a time, it suspends operations that are waiting for an external system, and makes it easier to write this code in a memory-safe way.
+A program that uses parallel and asynchronous code carries out multiple operations at a time;
+it suspends operations that are waiting for an external system, and makes it easier to write this code in a memory-safe way.

 The additional scheduling flexibility from parallel or asynchronous code also comes with a cost of increased complexity.
-The language features that Swift gives you let you express your intent in a way that Swift can verify when compiling --- for example, you can use actors to safely share mutable state.
+Swift lets you express you intent in a way enables some compile-time checking --- for example, you can use actors to safely access mutable state.
 However, adding concurrency to slow or buggy code isn't a guarantee that it will become fast or correct;
 it might even make it harder to debug.